 The needs of a young, healthy adult just starting a career will vary from those of people who are married with three kids.

-Someone who doesn’t regularly take prescription medications, doesn’t have a chronic medical condition, or goes to the doctor only once or twice a year might choose a plan with less coverage.
+Someone who doesn’t regularly take prescription drugs, doesn’t have a chronic medical condition, or goes to the doctor only once or twice a year might choose a plan with less coverage.

-Short-term plans typically have lower monthly payments than plans that fit the ACA guidelines.
-But short-term plans can deny coverage for pre-existing conditions and set a maximum benefit amount (a limit on the services you can get that are part of your plan).
-You have to answer medical questions to apply for short-term insurance, and you need to check any plan you're interested in for its exclusions, limitations and plan provisions before you buy.
+Short term plans typically have lower monthly payments than plans that fit the ACA guidelines.
+But short term plans can deny coverage for pre-existing conditions and set a maximum benefit amount (a limit on the services you can get that are part of your plan).
+You have to answer medical questions to apply for short term insurance, and, if you’re approved, you need to check any plan documents you're interested in for its exclusions, limitations and plan provisions before you buy.

 That means a heart attack might not be covered if someone had high blood pressure, a risk factor for heart disease, Moline said.